ditrit/OGrEE-Core/README.md

 - One commit between last tag and main contains: feat/features -> Bump minor version
 - Any other cases -> Bump patch version

-if a branch release-candidate with the same semver already exists, it will be deleted and recreated from the new commit. ( If a new fix is merge after an other how has not been released by example )
+if a branch release-candidate with the same semver already exists, it will be deleted and recreated from the new commit.

+Example: A patch is merged after another, which has not yet been released

 ## Release